-Older Group provides a space for young adults to talk openly about topics that will affect their futures.
-Continuing education, entering the workforce, achieving independent lifestyles, and maintaining healthy-sober freindships are but a few of the challenges that group members can receive support from the group.
+Older Group provides a space for young adults to talk openly about topics that affect their futures.
+Continuing education, entering the workforce, achieving independent lifestyles, and maintaining healthy-sober friendships are but a few of the challenges that group members can receive support for.

 Preparing for College & Your Career:

 How do I get started?

 Simply come to one of our older group meetings.
 If you are ready to make a change in your life, PDAP will be there for you on your journey to sobriety.
 If you decide to give us a try, you will meet with a counselor for an intake to get your recovery plan started.

 Is there a cost to attend PDAP?

 PDAP’s recovery program and social activities are available at no cost.
 Counseling services are available on a generous sliding scale fee structure.
 PDAP does not want money to get in the way of anyone who needs help and support with their recovery.
 PDAP’s goal is to help you get healthy, happy, and sober!

 Is the Older Group the same as Younger Group?